 Making St Mary's a happier and more active place to be.

-Being happy and active has become fundamental to all we do at St Mary's.
-We have a wide varied range of active initiatives and sporting activities for children to try, below is an outline of some of the activities on offer.
+Being happy and active is fundamental to all that we do at St Mary's.
+We have a wide range of active initiatives and sporting activities for children to try; below is an outline of some of the activities on offer.